vippsas/vipps-partner/README.md

 We are phasing out the Vipps Signup API because:
 * The signup process is improved and is now on [portal.vipps.no](https://portal.vipps.no)
-  (not the old form used in step 2 and 3 above).
+  (not the old and outdated form used in step 2 and 3 above).
 * [Partner keys](#partner-keys) eliminate the need for merchant-specific API keys, so step 5 is no longer needed.

 # Questions?